xiejiangzhi/lovr-docs/guides/Shaders.md

     function lovr.draw(pass)
       pass:setShader(shader)
       pass:send('color1', { 1, 0, 1, 1 })
       pass:send('color2', { 0, 1, 1, 1 })
       pass:sphere(0, 1.7, -2)
     end

-The vertex and fragment stages share the constants block, so they should match or one should be a subset of the other.

-When the active shader is changed, constants will be preserved.
+When the active shader is changed, uniforms with the same name and type will be preserved.

 ### Vertex Attributes